DECODEproject/decode-mobile-app/README.md

 exp build:ios
 ```

-Once you have the ipa, follow the normal process for uploading apps to the apple store or test flight.
+Once you have the IPA, follow the normal process for uploading apps to the apple store or test flight.

 #### Android